- What is a Research Technology Platform?

 Although the RTP programme was established primarily to improve the facilities available to Warwick researchers, the RTPs are expected to engage with external researchers where appropriate and where capacity allows.
 Other academics, research institutes and industrial partners are welcome to access the RTPs.
 The route of access for most external researchers is through Warwick Scientific Services as this provides a robust online mechanism for fielding enquiries, logging requests, producing contracts and issuing invoices.

-We established 5 RTPs in 2014, and will develop further RTPs in 2015 and beyond.
+We established 5 RTPs in 2014, 1 in 2015 and 2 in 2017.
 Groups of researchers interested in establishing an RTP are invited to prepare a business case for consideration by the RTP Strategy Project Board prior to submission to the University’s Academic Resourcing Committee for potential establishment as an RTP.
 If you have an idea for an RTP, then come and talk to us – we can help you put together a case for consideration.

 If you've used one of our RTPs then please acknowledge the programme in any papers, posters or talks you give.
 To make it easier, we've prepared a standard acknowledgement: